 - Metrics of life cycle stages and schedule: monitor the work schedule for the life cycle stages and compare actual and planned values.

-- Project cost/value-added metrics: monitor the cumulative costs in comparison with the budget, as well as the total cost of the project, constantly updating the data as the project progresses.
+- Project cost/value-added metrics: monitor the cumulative costs in comparison with the budget and the total cost of the project, constantly updating the data as the project progresses.

 - Requirement change tracking metrics: monitor the number of changes in project-wide requirements.

-- Development process metrics: monitor the number of requirements implemented in the model versus the total number of requirements in the project.
+- Development process metrics: monitor the number of requirements implemented in the model versus the total number of conditions in the project.

 - Failure type metrics: track software failure reasons.

 - The remaining metrics for defects.
 The graphical representation of the number of failures month by month throughout the project.

 - Performance metric overview: Track phase error density and use charts to determine “peaks” and “dips” on the curve and exceed the maximum permissible values.

 Proactive Project Status Analysis